 Imes and his brothers attended grammar school in Oberlin, Ohio.
 Their parents became missionaries with the American Missionary Association and moved to the South to serve freedmen and their children.
 Imes completed his high school education at the Agricultural and Mechanical High School in Normal, Alabama.
 He graduated in 1903 from Fisk University, a historically black college, with a bachelor's degree in science.
 Upon graduating, Imes taught mathematics and physics at Georgia Normal and Agricultural Institute (now Albany State University) in Albany, Georgia, and the Emerson Institute.
 Imes returned to Fisk in 1913 as an instructor of science and mathematics.
 During his tenure there, Imes also earned a master's degree in science from Fisk University.

 He went to the University of Michigan for additional study in physics, earning a Ph.D. in physics in 1918.
 He studied under Harrison McAllister Randall.
 Imes was the second African American to receive a Ph.D. in physics since Edward Bouchet did so from Yale University in 1876; Imes was the first Black man in the 20th century to gain this degree.
 On May 3, 1919, after moving to New York to work in industry, Imes married Nella Larsen, a nurse who became a writer.
-A woman of Danish and Afro-Caribbean descent, she is considered part of the Harlem Renaissance, having published short stories and two novels in the late 1920s.
+A woman of Danish and Afro Caribbean descent, she is considered part of the Harlem Renaissance and published short stories and two novels in the late 1920s.
 The couple had moved from Jersey City, New Jersey, to Harlem, where they became part of the professional and cultural society that included artists and intellectuals such as Langston Hughes and W.E.B.
 Du Bois, members of the black elite.